AdrianApan/mfe-react/README.md

 ## 🧩 Miscellaneous

 - To automate the type generation for the federate modules, the app is making use of the [`@pixability-ui/federated-types`](https://github.com/pixability/federated-types).
 To generate the federate types run `yarn make-types`.

+- Every remote (MFE) is using a `federation.config.json` file to define the federate configuration.
+This config is then used in the webpack config files by both the `ModuleFederationPlugin` and `MFLiveReloadPlugin` plugins.

+## ❓ F.A.Q.

+- 🚧 [WIP] Add FAQ section

 ## 🔍 Further reading